slu-soc1120/syllabus/docs/policies.md

 Any work that is taken from another student, copied from printed material, or copied the internet without proper citation is expressly prohibited, and will be addressed by the instructor.
 Collaborating on quizzes, such as taking them in groups (whether in-person or virtually), is also prohibited.
 Any student who is found to have been academically dishonest in their work risks failing both the assignment and this course.

-All relevant assignments should include in-text citations and references formatted using the [American Sociological Association (ASA)](https://owl.english.purdue.edu/owl/resource/583/1/) style guidelines.
+All relevant assignments should include in-text citations and references formatted using an accepted citation format.

+Any student who is found to have been academically dishonest in their work risks failing both the assignment and this course.

 ## Harassment and Title IX